y1fe1/Causal-Order-Broadcast-Protocol/reports/A3_report.typ

   inset: 1cm,
   [
     #text(14pt)[
-        The purpose of this lab assignment is to implement Bracha's Reliable Broadcast Algorithm and three optimizations that improve the performance of the algorithm.
-Bracha's algorithm is based on the fully-connected network model, however in practice, the network is not fully connected in most cases.
+        The purpose of this lab assignment is to implement a causal-order Byzantine broadcast Algorithm that is desgined to work in a complete netwrok with up to $f$ faulty node.

-        The goal is to implement the Bracha's algorithm based on Dolev's algorithm, which guarantees a (virtual) fully connected network.
-The algorithm is Byzantine fault-tolerant.

-        The optimizations are designed to improve the performance of the Bracha's algorithm in terms of message complexity and latency.
+        The Report also examines possible Malicisous Action a Byzantine Node can perform and its impact on the whole network.
       ]
   ]
 )